Furaha/vagrant/README.md

 If using `arafatm/dotfiles`, take a look at `home/.bash/aliasesdev` to see some default aliases I have defined

+## ssh

+Note that my dotfiles expect that you're using ssh-agent either on the host with ssh.agent.forwarding or on the guest directly after copying your ssh keys.

+I recommend the first option so you only have to run it on the host.

+See https://developer.github.com/guides/using-ssh-agent-forwarding/ for more info.

+NOTE: This means I recommend you use the ssh clone URL instead of the HTTPS clone URL.

 # Old Shit.
 Ignore

 ## Description